radical-cybertools/ROSE/docs/user-guide/basic-acl-workflow.md

 Finally invoke the tasks and register them with the active learner as a workflow.
 !!! note

-    In the Sequential Learner, the invokation order of the tasks does not matter as ROSE, sequential learner has a predefined order of tasks as follows: `simulation` --> `training` --> `active_learn`.
+    In the Sequential Learner, the invocation order of the tasks does not matter as ROSE, sequential learner has a predefined order of tasks as follows: `simulation` --> `training` --> `active_learn`.

 ```python